 Job Posting Instructions

-connectSC is hosted by the USC Career Center and is the central online resource for on-campus, part-time, and full-time jobs.
+connectSC is managed by the USC Career Center and is the central online resource for on-campus, part-time, and full-time jobs.
 Students also use connectSC to conduct mock interviews, store resumes and cover letters, research career-related information, and more.

 If you want the broadest visibility for your job posting, then connectSC is the place to post or cross-post!